Discover the end-user era, and how companies evaluate and buy machine learning software and applications.

-In the old days, business software buying decisions were made by a business executive, the CIO and the procurement department.
+In the old days, before the end-user era, business software buying decisions were made by a business executive, the CIO and the procurement department.
 The business executive would declare that a new software suite is needed to improve for example the company’s business efficiencies or its competitive edge.
 Several vendors would be invited to present their products, conduct demos, and present discounted multi-year offers which included not only the cost of the software licenses, but also installation, upgrades, support, training and maintenance.
 The CIO would make sure the software could live within the company’s existing IT environment, and evaluate how much hardware, which databases and other tools might be necessary to support this new software application.
 The procurement department would then evaluate the overall total cost of the new solution, and calculate how these capital expenses would affect the company’s balance sheet.
 In most cases, it made the final go/ no-go decision.

-Things are totally different today.
+Things are different today.
 The purchasing decision is made in just a few seconds, for free – by the end-users themselves.
 The end-users will try the software for free, ask other team members to join, and if the team finds that the software is easy-to-use, and that it actually improves the way the team works, they’ll ask their boss to purchase licenses.
 As Blake Barlett says: “Software just shows up in the workplace unannounced”.
-The End-User Era is here, and it’s revolutionizing the software industry.
+The end-user era is here, and it’s revolutionizing the software industry.
 Gartner estimated in a 2019 research report that by 2023, 40% of professional end-users will decide which business applications their companies should buy.

 The second is that more and more business software applications live in the Cloud.
 Companies no longer want to make expensive hardware purchases, nor worry about maintenance and upgrade costs.
 They’re also looking for more economical pay-as-you-go pricing models, instead of paying thousands of dollars up-front.